2-min scorecardSee what your manual month-end close is actually costing you

 Wire deposit reconciliation to the bank connector

 Authentication: Square OAuth with merchant-level consent.
 Read-only scopes are requested for Payments, Orders, Items, Inventory, Customers, Employees, Timecards, and Locations.
-For multi-entity operators (separate merchant accounts per legal entity), each account is authorized independently so entity boundaries are preserved in the graph.
+For multi-entity operators (separate merchant accounts per legal entity), each account is authorized independently so entity boundaries are preserved in your reconciled data.

 Common Questions About Square Integration